codingSIM/Portativ2/README.md

 1. The user can also record the music using the record button and save it as a .wav file on their machine.

 # Future improvements
 This project was not made with responsiveness in mind, thus it will not resize for different screens.
-This will be taken into consideration in the next possible update.
-Portativ 2 would also benefit from a using nicer graphics, currently it looks more like a test-build rather than a finished project.
-I plan to add better graphics in a future update.
+This will be taken into consideration in the next possible update, if possible.
+Portativ 2 would also profit from using nicer graphics, currently it looks more like a test-build rather than a finished project.
+This project might also benefit from introducing a snap-to-grid function that would make notes snap to specific positions on the grid so it's easier to control the note positions.
+The next update will prioritise the snap-to-grid function.

 # Contact
-If you use this project and have ideas for updates or improvements, please send an email to: codingsim@gmail.com
+If you use this project and have ideas for updates or improvements, or you discover bugs, please send an email to: codingsim@gmail.com